 Belmont has long sought to make key improvements to walking connections throughout the Center.
-However, the southern row of commercial properties along Leonard Street acts as a barrier to the Claflin Lot, and key large intersections limit pedestrian connections - especially to under-utilized remote spaces.
+However, the southern row of commercial properties acts as a barrier to the Claflin Lot and key large intersections limit pedestrian connections - especially to under-utilized remote spaces.
 Several possible strategies include:

-A) Better Connectivity Between Leonard Street and Claflin Lot

-In the short term, better wayfinding signage should be provided to better direct customers where they are able to cut-through (explored in more detail in Recommendation 5).
-In the longer term, other businesses may provide access, such as Starbucks (Figure 24).
-Another option would be to investigate the potential of a more permanent easement to the Claflin Lot, paid for by parking revenues, that would provide a permanent, clear pathway.
+• Better connectivity between Leonard Street and the Claflin Lot.
+In the short term, better wayfinding signage should be provided to better direct customers where they are able to cut-through (explored in more detail in the Recommendation 5).
+In the longer term, other businesses may provide access, such as Starbucks (Figure 22).
+Another option would be to investigate the potential of a more permanent easement to the Claflin Lot, paid for by parking revenues, would provide a permanent, clear pathway.
 For example, access through Citizen's Bank, which likely has high security for offices and other areas of the bank, may sell an easement to the Town for 24-hour access through the building.
-This approach has worked to great success through the Marriott at the Kendall Station in Cambridge as well as through a number of business in Pi Alley in Boston.